CyrilWendl/SIE-Master/README.md

 - `decision_tree.ipynb`: Decision Trees and Random Forest on randomly generated labelled data
 - `density_tree.ipynb`: Density Trees on randomly generated unlabelled data
 - `MNIST Novelty Detection.ipynb`: Training of a CNN on the MNIST dataset leaving out one class, retrieval of the FC layer activations, comparison of novelty detection methods
-- `MNIST Novelty Detection.ipynb`: Training of a CNN on the MNIST dataset, retrieval of the FC layer activations, comparison of error detection methods

 #### `Zurich/`
 - `Zurich Dataset Data Loading.ipynb`: CNN and data loading illustration for semantic segmentation on the "Zurich Summer v1.0" dataset (cf. `Zurich_dataset/README`)
-- `Zurich Dataset Error Detection.ipynb`: Methods for error detection
+- `Zurich Dataset Novelty Detection.ipynb`: Training of CNN, baselines and DF for novelty detection
-- `Zurich Dataset Novelty Detection.ipynb`: Methods for novelty detection
+- `Zurich Dataset Error Detection.ipynb`: Training of CNN, baselines and DF for error detection

 ## 🎓 Supervisors:
 - Prof. Devis Tuia, University of Wageningen